Taoshif1/MERN-PH/Milsteone10/Module57-JWTFirebase/smart-deals-client-3/README.md

-# Smart Deals Client
+# Smart Deals Client 3

-### A simple but Smart Client Project for Practice!!
+### A simple but Smart & Safe Client Project for Practice!!